 Wheelchair accessible vehicle (WAV) grant scheme: The NTA also administer a WAV grant scheme for the SPSV industry.
 This offers up to €7,500 off the price of a new WAV (lesser grant amounts are also available for older second hand vehicles).
 This grant scheme can be used in conjunction with the aforementioned electric vehicle incentives.

-The new incentive scheme will enable EV drivers to avail of discounted rates across a number of toll roads, with a 50% toll discount for battery electric vehicles (BEVs) and a 25% toll discount for plug-in hybrid vehicles (PHEVs), to a maximum value of €500 for private vehicles and €1,000 for goods vehicles
+The Department of Transport Tourism and Sport, in conjunction with Transport Infrastructure Ireland (TII), administers the Electric Vehicle Toll Incentive (EVTI) Scheme for electric vehicle (EV) drivers.
+This Scheme enables EV drivers to avail of discounted rates across a number of toll roads, with a 50% toll discount for BEVs and a 25% toll discount for PHEVs, to a maximum value of €500 for private vehicles and €1,000 for goods vehicles.

 In accordance with the Programme for a Partnership Government commitment, the Department of Communications, Climate Action and Environment and this department, with the support of the Department of the Taoiseach, have convened an interdepartmental Low Emissions Vehicle (LEV) Task Force.

 Mitigation is defined in the Climate Action and Low Carbon Development Act 2015 as ‘any human intervention aimed at reducing harmful influences on the earth’s climate system, including action aimed at reducing emissions and creating or enhancing sinks’.